 SynthSys, The University of Edinburgh

 SynthSys, The Centre for Synthetic and Systems Biology is a research centre of the University of Edinburgh, UK which is composed of a multi-disciplinary team of experimentalists (molecular biologists, biochemists, chemists) and modellers (mathematicians, computational modellers, and software developers) working together to gain a better understanding of the nature of various biological systems.
-One component of SYNT is the Kinetic Parameter Facility (KPF).
-This facility is a core experimental resource containing state-of-the-art equipment which is used to generate kinetic parameter data that is subsequently used to feed into mathematical models.
-Among the different experimental strategies, quantitative proteomics is a largely employed approach.
+One component of SYNT is Edinomics, formerly known as the Kinetic Parameter Facility (KPF).
+Edinomics is a core experimental resource containing state-of-the-art equipment used to generate high-end quantitative and qualitative proteomics and metabolomics data.

 - Professor Malcolm Walkinshaw is the Chair of Structural Biochemistry and the Director of the Centre for Translational and Chemical Biology.
 His research is concerned with a number of different protein families and their potential use as structure-based drug design targets for various disease indications.